ChristofSchwarz/qs_on_Kubernetes/jwtcreate/readme/local_nodejs.md

 ```
 A local web service will start.
 You can use curl or a web browser and navigate to http://localhost:31974/token?...

-Read on under <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/jwtcreate/readme/webservice.md">Using the webservice</a> to understand the parameters of it.
+Finally, learn how to <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/jwtcreate/readme/webservice.md">use this webservice</a>